binford2k/showoff/README.txt

 If you run 'showoff' in the ShowOff directory itself, it will show an example presentation from the 'example' subdirectory, so you can see what it's like.

+Alternatively you can generate a static version of your presentation by either

+  $ showoff static <name>

+Which will generate a file called <name>.html

+Or

+$ showoff static <name> pdf

+Which will generate a file called <name>.pdf

 Slide Format
 ====================